sscolnick-IT/example_work/bash_scripts/README.md

 Learning bash scripting was my first jump into learning how to program and code.
-I enjoyed the way I could automate alot of my day to day system adminitration tasks I will slowly start building out this directory to share some of my most useful scripts that help me manage my linux machines.
+I enjoy the ways it allows me to easily automate much of my day to day system administration tasks.

+I will slowly start building out this directory to share some of my most useful scripts that help me manage my linux machines.